propppctl(1) ProL2TP Manual propppctl(1)

 Sets the value set in the RADIUS NAS-IP-Address AVP in RADIUS

 messages sent to the RADIUS server.
-By default, no NAS-IP-Ad-
+By default, no NAS-IP-

 rad-nas-id string